Prerequisites and high-level options in Vue

 Conclusion

-Can you embed a chatbot inline in a Vue page section instead of using a floating launcher?
+Can I embed a chatbot directly inside a Vue page instead of a floating bubble?

-What do you need in place before embedding a chatbot in Vue?
+What privacy and security checks matter before embedding a third-party chatbot in Vue?